YeshiNamkhai/ResonatingWithYou/README.md

 - MK2

-### AAudio Settings
+### Audio Settings
-Check your [audio setting](audio_settings.py), run the script and remember the id of y9our device, usually ASIO.
-All script default to id=10.
+Check your [audio setting](audio_settings.py), run the script and remember the id of your device, usually ASIO.
+All script default to id=10, eventually the sound card has 4 outputs.

 ## Initialization